jasonmahony/ruby/README.md

 Ruby
 ====

-A small set of Ruby scripts and "The Riddle" game.
+A set of Ruby scripts and "The Riddle" game.
 ------------
 Jason Mahony